 The Poetry Project is pitched at younger students and is offered through schools.
 It is suitable for senior classes at primary school (Year 5 and 6) and intermediate schools, and also works for secondary students.
 The workshops encourage all students to write creatively, with benefits for their literacy, thinking and presentation skills.

 The workshops are usually held in the school and require teacher support.
 Teachers benefit from experience how creative writing can be taught.
 In 2014, more than 450 students in schools throughout the Auckland region were involved in the programme.
 There were 22 workshops in all.

 Workshops in different parts of Auckland in 2009, 2010 and 2011 have encouraged children to write A Million Poems for Matariki.

-This year, with the development of the Auckland super-city, poems are also being written about A Thousand Poems for Our Place in West Auckland.
+In 2012, with the development of the Auckland super-city, poems are also being written about A Thousand Poems for Our Place in West Auckland.

 The project is a collaboration between the Michael King Writers’ Centre and the New Zealand Electronic Poetry Centre (nzepc), which is supported by The University of Auckland.

 A Million Poems for Matariki was initially developed by the Devonport Community Coordinator Maire Vieth and poet Michele Leggott on Auckland’s North Shore in 2009.
 The Poetry Project then broadened its scope ito encompass other themes and other Auckland communities, with workshops all over the region.
 The programme is now led by the Michael King Writers' Centre.